-A cross-sectional study was carried out at a coal mine in Mbeya, Tanzania.
+A cross-sectional study was carried out at a coal mine in Mbeya, Tanzania in 2003 and 2004.
 Of the 556 workers in this mine, 220 workers were excluded.
-These were managers, assistant managers and heads of section due to their high socioeconomic status, surface workers in carpentry, masonry, garage, foundry, welding, machine workshop and surveying due to other types of exposure than coal dust, office workers and temporary workers.
+The excluded workers were managers, assistant managers and heads of section due to their high socio-economic status.
+In addition surface workers in carpentry, masonry, garage, foundry, welding, machine workshop and surveying were excluded due to other types of dust exposure.
+Office workers and temporary workers were also excluded.
 Thus, 336 workers were invited to participate; 318 participated (303 men and 15 women), giving a response rate of 94.6%.
 The women were excluded before the statistical analysis due to their low number, as well as two workers with bronchial asthma and two with tuberculosis.
 The remaining 250 workers from the production part of the mine constituted the final study population.
-These were high-exposure workers from the development team (n = 47) and lower-exposure workers in the mine (n = 78), underground maintenance (n = 34), underground transport
+These were high-exposure workers from the development team (n = 47) and lowerexposure workers from the mine team (n = 78) and from the other production teams (n = 125).
+The tasks for the above teams are described in our previous publication (19).